 Your response: I can imagine how the thought of talking to a stranger about about our difficulties would make you feel uncomfortable.
 When you say, ‘a stranger, are you referring to talking to a counselor?
 Their website says that talking to a counselor is optional.
 Theirs is more of a coaching approach.

 Your spouse says: I think that we should be able to handle this on our own.

-Your response: I think I know what you mean… that we shouldn’t need to get outside help, that we should be able to solve our own problems.
-Your concern makes sense.
-And I agree.
-I just think that both of us have been trying to work on our marriage without getting professional help, and it just seems like we’re not getting much closer to each other — maybe even further apart and I don’t want that.
-What I want is to get someone to help us who understands the kinds of problems of issues we’re having and give us some direction and supportl someone who can teach us skills and tools- and help us to find better ways to handle our problems.
+Your response: I think I know what you mean.
+We shouldn’t need to get outside help.
+We should be able to solve our own problems.
+Your point makes sense and I agree.
+I think we have been trying to work on our marriage without getting professional help and it seems like we’re not getting closer to each other.
+Maybe even further apart and I don’t want that.
+What I want is to get someone to help us who understands the kinds of problems or issues we’re having and give us some direction and support.
+Someone who can teach us the skills and tools to help us to find better ways to handle our problems.

 Your spouse says: Well, it’s your fault that we’re even having these problems in the first place.
 If it wasn’t for you ….we wouldn’t have these problems.